Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

+We should note that quantitative differences in cluster size arise from the absence of many-body hydrodynamic interactions in the present pairwise model (see SI~\cite{supplementary} Sec.~\ref{SI:ClusterSize_Area}).
+In experiments, hydrodynamic coupling can enhance cluster growth in the monodisperse case and limit aggregate size in the bidisperse case, whereas the dry model lacks this collective regulation.
+Importantly, the qualitative emergence of persistent activity and fragmentation is reproduced without invoking hydrodynamic many-body effects.

-(see SI~\cite{supplementary}, Sec.~\ref{SI:contmodel} for details).
-Here, the mixture of S and L particles is modeled by a single density field $\rho$.
-We assume that $\rho$ undergoes density segregation, represented by the first and second terms in Eq.~\eqref{eq_main_rho}.
-The vector field $\bm{p}$ denotes the polarity of the self-propulsion of a pair (Fig.~\ref{fig_for_P}(c)).
-The third term in Eq.~\eqref{eq_main_rho} couples $\rho$ to the divergence of $\bm{p}$.
-When $w>0$, positive $\nabla \cdot \bm{p}$ is favored, corresponding to the spontaneous spray-like polarity observed in the head-large geometry (Fig.~\ref{fig_for_P}(c)).
+Finally, we suggest the key ingredients for the fragmentation for the cluster is that the vector field $\bm{p}$ that denotes the polarity of the self-propulsion of a pair.
+With the head--large geometry, positive $\nabla \cdot \bm{p}$ is favored, corresponding to the spontaneous splay-like polarity (Fig.~\ref{fig_for_P}(c)) that induces the fission of the cluster (see also SI~\cite{supplementary}, Sec.~\ref{SI:SISF}, \ref{SI:divp}).
+The polarity–density coupling underlying this instability is further illustrated by a minimal continuum model (see SI~\cite{supplementary}, Sec.~\ref{SI:contmodel} for details), which shows that polarity divergence destabilizes aggregates for positive coupling.

-Retaining only the linear term in $\bm{p}$, we obtain the numerical result shown in Fig.~\ref{fig_for_P}(d), which demonstrates fragmentation of the aggregates.
-Indeed, the temporal change of $\bm{p}$ is proportional to $-w\bm{\nabla}\rho$.
-Because the density inside an aggregate is nearly homogeneous, owing to the Cahn–Hilliard-type density segregation, finite $\bm{p}$ arises only at the aggregate interface.
-This polarity destabilizes the aggregate when $w>0$ and stabilizes it when $w<0$.
-This behavior corresponds to the head-large and head-small geometries observed in the agent-based simulations and in the experiments, respectively.

-The continuum model reproduces the essential features observed in both the experiments and the agent-based simulations.
-In particular, Fig.~\ref{fig_for_P}(d) shows that when $w>0$ (corresponding to the head-large geometry), aggregates fragment into smaller clusters.
-We confirmed that $w<0$ (head-small geometry) the aggregates remain stable.
-This behavior is fully consistent with the experimental observations in Fig.~\ref{fig1new}(d–e) and the agent-based results in Fig.~\ref{fig_for_P}(a–b).
-The model thus provides a unifying framework: the polarity field $\bm{p}$, generated at aggregate interfaces, destabilizes clusters in the head-large case but suppresses fragmentation in the head-small case.
-In this way, the continuum description captures the same mechanism, nonreciprocal self-propulsion combined with excluded-volume effects, that underlies the persistent active dynamics observed experimentally in binary suspensions.

 {\it Summary-} In conclusion, we demonstrated that nonreciprocal interactions mediated by EHD flows profoundly influence the collective behavior of colloidal suspensions.
-While single-sized colloids form static crystalline aggregates~\cite{Ristenpart2003, Ristenpart2004, Ristenpart2007d}, binary-sized colloids generate self-propelled pairs that continuously fragment and reassemble into persistently active clusters.
+While the monodisperse colloids form static crystalline aggregates~\cite{Ristenpart2003, Ristenpart2004, Ristenpart2007d}, bidisperse colloids generate self-propelled pairs that continuously fragment and reassemble into persistently active clusters.